Enhancement of baryon-to-meson ratios around jets as a signature of medium response

-{\it Jet-induced baryon and meson yields.} In Fig.~\ref{fig:dNdpT}, we show jet-induced $\pi$, $K$, $p$ and $\Lambda$ yields $\frac{1}{N_{\rm jet}}\frac{dN}{dp_T}$ in the region $\mathrm{\Delta r<1}$ around the triggered jets as a function of particle $p_T$ for p+p and Pb+Pb collisions at $\sqrt{s_{NN}} = 5.02$~TeV, as calculated from the AMPT model (upper panels).
+{\it Jet-induced baryon and meson yields.} In Fig.~\ref{fig:dNdpT}, we show jet-induced $\pi$, $K$, $p$ and $\Lambda$ yields $\frac{1}{N_{\rm jet}}\frac{dN}{dp_T}$ in the region ${\Delta r<1}$ around the triggered jets as a function of particle $p_T$ for p+p and Pb+Pb collisions at $\sqrt{s_{NN}} = 5.02$~TeV, as calculated from the AMPT model (upper panels).
 The results for Pb+Pb collisions are shown for four centralities ($50-100\%, 30-50\%, 10-30\%, 0-10\%$).
 To increase the statistics, we average over $\pi^+$, $\pi^-$ and $\pi^0$ and for brevity use $\pi$ to denote $\frac{1}{3}(\pi^+ + \pi^- + \pi^0)$.
 Similarly, we use $p$ for the average $\frac{1}{2}(p + \bar{p})$, $K$ for $\frac{1}{3}(K^+ + K^- + K_S^0)$, and $\Lambda$ for the average $\frac{1}{2}(\Lambda + \bar{\Lambda})$.
-Note that our jet-correlated charged particle yield around the jets as a function of particle $p_T$ can describe CMS data quite well (see Ref. \cite{Luo:2021hoo}).
 One can clearly see an enhancement of low $p_T$ particles in Pb+Pb collisions compared to p+p collisions.
-This means that a large amount of the lost energy from jets is carried by soft particles in the final state, consistent with experimental results \cite{CMS:2016qnj, CMS:2018zze, ATLAS:2019pid}.
-The lower panels show the corresponding $p/\pi$ and $\Lambda/K$ ratios in the region $\mathrm{\Delta r<1}$ around the jets as a function of $p_T$.
-The ratios in p+p collisions are almost independent of $p_T$, and the value $\Lambda/K \sim 0.2$ is comparable to the ALICE measurement of $\Lambda/K_S^0$ ratio in jets, despite different collision and jet energies \cite{ALICE:2021cvd}.
-One can clearly see the strong enhancement of jet-induced $p/\pi$ and $\Lambda/K$ ratios around the jets in Pb+Pb collisions compared to p+p collisions.
-Such enhancement is more pronounced in more central collisions in which jet quenching effect is larger.
-This means that the enhancement of jet-induced baryon-to-meson ratios around the jets is mainly caused by the medium response to jet quenching.
-Another interesting feature is that the enhancement of jet-induced baryon-to-meson ratios is most prominent at intermediate $p_T$ region (around $2-4$~GeV).
-This is a unique signature of parton coalescence \cite{Fries:2003vb, Fries:2003kq, Molnar:2003ff, Greco:2003xt, Greco:2003mm, Greco:2003vf, Hwa:2004ng}.
-Since the lost energy from jets is deposited to medium partons, the production of baryons relative to mesons at intermediate $p_T$ gets enhanced via parton coalescence.
-We note that since AMPT only includes parton coalescence, the particle yields at very high $p_T$ is not reliable.
+This means that a significant fraction of the lost energy from jets is carried by soft particles at large angles with respect to the jet direction \cite{Tachibana:2017syd, Luo:2021hoo, CMS:2016qnj, CMS:2018zze, ATLAS:2019pid}, consistent with experimental results \cite{CMS:2016qnj, CMS:2018zze, ATLAS:2019pid}.
+The lower panels show the corresponding $p/\pi$ and $\Lambda/K$ ratios in the region ${\Delta r<1}$ around the jets as a function of $p_T$.
+It is interesting to note that the ratios of $\Lambda/K$ around jets in p+p collisions from the AMPT model are comparable to the ALICE measurement of $\Lambda/K_S^0$ ratio in jets, despite different collision and jet energies \cite{ALICE:2021cvd}.
+A very important result is the strong enhancement of jet-induced $p/\pi$ and $\Lambda/K$ ratios for associated particles at intermediate $p_T$ ($2-6$~GeV) around the jets in Pb+Pb collisions compared to p+p collisions.
+Such baryon-to-meson-ratio enhancement at intermediate $p_T$ region is a general signature of parton coalescence \cite{Fries:2003vb, Fries:2003kq, Molnar:2003ff, Greco:2003xt, Greco:2003mm, Greco:2003vf, Hwa:2004ng}.
+Since the lost energy from jets is deposited to medium partons, the production of baryons relative to mesons at intermediate $p_T$ region gets more enhanced via parton coalescence.
+One can clearly see that the enhancement is more pronounced in more central collisions in which jet quenching effect is larger.
+This means that the enhancement of jet-induced baryon-to-meson ratios for associated particles at intermediate $p_T$ around the jets is mainly caused by the medium response to jet quenching.
+We note that since AMPT only includes parton coalescence, the associated particle yields at high $p_T$ region is not reliable.
 For $p_T > 6-8$~GeV, one needs to consider more dominant contribution from fragmentation, which is left to future effort.